Documentation

 This enables updating the current view content to a registered HasErrorParameter<T extends Exception> that handles the exact exception thrown for RPC events.

-If you’re using a custom ErrorHandler, see the Showing Error Parameter Views For Non-Navigation Exceptions page on this feature.
+If you’re using a custom ErrorHandler, see the Showing Error Parameter Views For Non-Navigation Exceptions page for information on this feature.

 F4039D66-C9C5-4CEE-B49A-F1224B46C5E8